What To Do When You Are Being Emotionally Abused? 13 Things That Can Help You Heal

 6. Avoid negative thinking

-This is why one of the most important steps in recovery is questioning your negative self-talk by being aware of your negative thinking.
+This is why one of the most important steps regarding how to heal from emotional abuse is questioning your negative self-talk by being aware of your negative thinking.
 Positive self-talk can help you gain better control over your life and help you in coping with abuse.

 Related: How Narcissistic Abuse Changes You